 Under the Support Agreement, the parties have agreed to keep each other informed of potential issues of securities, consult with each other and cooperate in connection with such an issue.
-The Support Agreement provides for coordination and cooperation of the parties in the event of any repurchase of, or offer to repurchase, Stapled Units, and prevents Granite GP from repurchasing, or offering to repurchase, GP Shares, and Granite REIT from repurchasing, or offering to repurchase, REIT Units, unless the other party simultaneously repurchases, or offers to repurchase, its component part of the applicable Stapled Units.
+The Support Agreement provides for coordination and cooperation of the parties in the event of any acquisition by the parties of, or offer to acquire, Stapled Units.
+The Support Agreement prevents (i) Granite GP from acquiring, or offering to acquire, GP Shares unless either of Granite GP or Granite REIT simultaneously acquires, or offers to acquire, the accompanying REIT Units, and (ii) Granite REIT from acquiring, or offering to acquire, REIT Units, unless Granite GP simultaneously acquires, or offers to acquire, the accompanying GP Shares.